Value existence for zero-sum ergodic stochastic differential games: The existence of viscosity solutions of ergodic HJBI equations

 \emph{(ii)} A viscosity supersolution of (\ref{pde1}) is a pair $(\rho,w)$, where $\rho$ is a real number and $w$ is continuous on $\mathbb{R}^n$ such that for $x\in\mathbb{R}^n$ and a test function $\varphi\in C^3_b(\mathbb{R}^n)$, we have

 whenever $w-\varphi$ has a local minimum at $x$.

-\emph{(iii)} A viscosity solution of (\ref{pde1}) is a pair $(\rho,w)$ that is both viscosity subsolution and supersolution of (\ref{pde1}). \end{definition} Herein, $C^3_b(\mathbb{R}^n)$ denotes the set of the real-valued functions that are continuously differentiable up to the third order and whose derivatives of order 1 to 3 are bounded. \begin{theorem} Let Assumptions \emph{(H1)-(H3)} hold.
-Then ergodic HJBI equation $\eqref{pde1}$ has a viscosity solution $(\rho,w)$ where $w$ satisfies the following property: there exists a constant $C>0$ such that for all $x,y\in\mathbb{R}^n$, it holds
+\emph{(iii)} A viscosity solution of (\ref{pde1}) is a pair $(\rho,w)$ that is both the viscosity subsolution and supersolution of (\ref{pde1}). \end{definition} Herein, by $C^3_b(\mathbb{R}^n)$ we denote the set of real-valued functions that are continuously differentiable up to the third order and whose derivatives of order 1 to 3 are bounded. \begin{theorem} Let Assumptions \emph{(H1)-(H3)} hold.
+Then the ergodic HJBI equation $\eqref{pde1}$ has a viscosity solution $(\rho,w)$ where $w$ satisfies the following property: There exists a constant $C>0$ such that for all $x,y\in\mathbb{R}^n$, it holds